wustl-pctg/futurerd/README.md

   * For now, just run some benchmarks and generate a few plots
   * Later, turn on profiling and generate a bunch of data
   * Try to display this is an R notebook or something similar

+# Implmentation Issues

+* The problem with implementing the algorithm from the (submitted) paper is the forward/backward searches.
+We don't want to keep an explicit graph around -- the overheads will be too high.
+* We could simulate this with some kind of union-find, probably, but then we break the theoretical bounds.
+* We had a different algorithm without splits, that used set unions.
+It had some limitations (some things are not part of any set yet), but these turned out not to matter.
+What were the details and what was wrong with it?
+Maybe we just didn't like it because it seemed hard to parallelize.
+	* I think it would require suspending and resuming unless some specific property holds.
+	* I didn't understand the discussion about that property...